 WILL YOU NEED AN ATTORNEY’S HELP?

 Paying any traffic ticket in Virginia is the legal equivalent of pleading guilty in court.
-That’s one reason why you should fight every traffic ticket with help from the right Fairfax traffic defense attorney.
+That’s one reason why you should fight every traffic ticket with help from the right Manassas traffic defense attorney.

 Do not plead guilty to any traffic charge without first consulting an attorney.
 Do not try to be your own attorney, either.
 Too much will be at risk.
 Working with the right traffic defense attorney is the best choice you can make if you have been charged with any traffic violation.